Leonetienne/Buckshot/readme.md

 Fully configureable!
 I personally recommend to put a link to Buckshot.exe in your startup directory.

-!!!NOTE If your executeable is named something other than `Buckshot.exe`, it won't detect multiple instances properly.
+NOTE!!
+If your executeable is named something other than `Buckshot.exe`, it won't detect multiple instances properly.
 This is usually not a problem, but if Buckshot is open twice, it will take TWO screenshots!

 ## The config file
+NOTE!!
 If you do not have a config file, run Buckshot once and it will create one for you.
-Do note that Buckshot runs in the background by default and you will have to either kill it via taskmgr to start another instance and click "kill old instance".
+Do note that Buckshot runs in the background by default and you will have to either kill it via taskmgr or start another instance and click "kill old instance".

 Example config file with explanation
 ```